 Power claims fourth pole at Barber Motorsports Park

 Power claimed the pole for the fourth time at the Indy Grand Prix of Alabama Saturday in a qualifying session dominated by Team Penske.
-Power's fast lap of 1:06.9614 gave him 46 career starts up front.
+Power's fast lap of 1:06.9614 gave him 46 career starts up front and continued his success at Barber Motorsports Park.

 Comments